Havengore Island

-Havengore Island is a low-lying, marshy island in Essex, England.
+Havengore Island is a low-lying, marshy island in the civil parish of Foulness, in the Rochford district of the county of Essex, England.
 It is bounded by New England Creek to the north, Havengore Creek to the south west, the Middleway to the north west, with the North Sea to the south and east.
+Access to the island is restricted by the Ministry of Defence.